• Gentry Building lit up at night.

 Jason Irizarry signature.

-Dean Jason G. Irizarry
+Dean Jason G. Irizarry, Ed.D.

 jason.irizarry@uconn.edu